-On February 18, 2015, the Company's Board of Directors modified Cutera, Inc.'s stock buyback program ("Modified Stock Buyback Program"), from \$10 million to \$40 million, under which the Company's issued and outstanding common shares can be repurchased through a 10b5-1 program based on predetermined pricing and volume parameters, as well as open-market purchase that are subject to management discretion and regulatory restrictions.
+On February 18, 2015, the Company's Board of Directors modified Cutera, Inc.'s stock buyback program ("Modified Stock Buyback Program"), from \$10 million to \$40 million, under which the Company's issued and outstanding common shares can be repurchased through a 10b5-1 program based on predetermined pricing and volume parameters, as well as open-market purchases that are subject to management discretion and regulatory restrictions.

-In the quarter ended March 31, 2015, the Company repurchased 386,155 shares of its common stock for approximately \$5.21 million.
-As of March 31, 2015, there remained an additional \$34.8 million to be purchased under the Modified Stock Buyback Program.
+In the three months ended June 30, 2015, the Company repurchased 878,454 shares of its common stock for approximately \$12.5 million.
+In the six months ended June 30, 2015, the Company repurchased 1,264,609 shares of its common stock for approximately \$17.7 million.
+As of June 30, 2015, there remained an additional \$22.3 million to be purchased under the Modified Stock Buyback Program.
 The number of shares to be repurchased, and the timing of such repurchases, will be based on several factors, including the price of the Company's common stock, regulatory restrictions, and general market and business conditions.
 All shares repurchased are retired and returned to authorized but unissued status.